 Hadsel-Mares Cabin, Barton, Vt.

 For a getaway in Vermont’s Northeast Kingdom, reserve a night in one of two secluded cabins on the shores of Wheeler Pond at the edge of Willoughby State Forest in Barton, Vt.
 While the Beaver Dam Cabin is closed for repairs (and could open as soon as next year), the neighboring 650- sq. ft.
-Hadsel-Mares Cabin has a simple design with a wood stove and sleeping space for six in an elevated loft.
+Hadsel-Mares Cabin has a simple design with a wood stove and sleeping space for eight in bunks and an elevated loft.
 While lacking electricity, running water and cell service, you’ll have a massive outdoor playground, including over 40 miles of trails in the Willoughby State Forest (including trails to the summits Mount Pisgah and Mount Hor).
 In the fall, there’s paddling on ponds and lakes.
 In the winter, bring your skis to explore the backcountry glades developed by the Northeast Kingdom Backcountry Coalition in Willoughby State Forest or go ice climbing on the cliffs above Lake Willoughby.
-Reservations are $65 per night or $45 per night if you book for more than seven days with 30 percent off for GMC members.
+Reservations are $65 per night or $43 per night if you book for more than seven days with 30 percent off for GMC members.
+Come January 2019, reservations will be $75 per night and GMC members will earn a 20 percent discount.
 Visit greenmountainclub.org for reservation information.

 Mount Mansfield’s Stone Hut, Stowe, Vt.

-In late September, a crane lifted a new roof onto the sandblasted stone walls of Vermont’s most popular backcountry cabin, Stowe’s Stone Hut.
-After last December’s devastating fire, the Stone Hut is being rebuilt to the original 1936 design the Civilian Conservation Corps envisioned.
-It’s outfitted with a large stone hearth, a wood stove and wooden bunks that can sleep 12.
-Reserved for trail keepers in the summer, but open to the public in the winter, the hut had been so popular it took winning a place in a lottery system to get a night there.
-For those lucky enough to land a stay, the prize was often first tracks down Nosedive or Goat at Stowe, or the numerous backcountry lines off the summit.
+In late September 2016, a crane lifted a new roof onto the sandblasted stone walls of Vermont’s most popular backcountry cabin, Stowe’s Stone Hut, readying it for guest use that winter following a devastating fire on Christmas Eve, 2015.
+Built in 1936 by the Civilian Conservation Corps, the hut is outfitted with a large stone hearth, a wood stove and wooden bunks that can sleep 12.
+Reserved for trail keepers in the summer, but open to the public in the winter, the hut is so popular it takes winning a place in a lottery system to get a night there.
+For those lucky enough to land a stay, the prize is often first tracks down Nosedive or Goat at Stowe, or the numerous backcountry lines off the summit.

 On December 23, 2015, Timothy and George Carpenter (whose parents, Jake and Donna founded Burton) went up to prepare the cabin for some friends who were arriving later, stoked the fire and left the wood stove door open.
 It’s a cautionary tale: the friends never arrived, a piece of wet wood leaning against the stove caught fire and destroyed much of the original structure.

-There was a huge public outcry and thanks to a $150,000 donation from the Carpenters, as well as others, the hut will be restored in time for this winter.
-This August, the Vermont Department of Forest Parks and Recreation awarded a $276,500 bid to Morrisville builder Donald P. Blake Inc. who by press time in late September, already had the roof, floor and walls rebuilt.
-The cabin, which is used by trail keepers in the summer, has only been available for rental during the winter for $225 a night.
+There was a huge public outcry and thanks to a $150,000 donation from the Carpenters, as well as others, the hut was restored.
+In August 2016, the Vermont Department of Forest Parks and Recreation awarded a $276,500 bid to Morrisville builder Donald P. Blake Inc. The hut was reopened in to the public on November 1, 2016.
+The cabin, which is used by trail keepers in the summer, is only available for rental during the winter for $225 a night.
 Check vtstateparks.com for updates and reservations.

 Bolton Lodge & Bryant Camp, Bolton, VT.